 Using Water Tables and On-Workpiece Cooling Methods

-You’ll use a water table to sink heat and capture plume, keeping thin sheet stable and minimizing warp while cutting.
+A water table sinks heat and captures plume, keeping thin sheet stable and minimizing warp while cutting.

-Run high traverse and ideal amperage/nozzle to limit heat input, manage kerf, and maintain geometry.
+Run high traverse and ideal amperage/nozzle settings to limit heat input, manage kerf, and maintain geometry.

 Water Table Benefits

-Although thin-gauge steel is prone to heat distortion, a water table stabilizes the thermal profile at the cut zone and preserves flatness.
+Thin-gauge steel is prone to heat distortion, but a water table stabilizes the thermal profile at the cut zone and preserves flatness.

-By leveraging heat absorption and quenching right beneath the arc, the water table limits heat-affected zone growth, suppresses warp on 0.5 mm stainless, and improves edge fidelity.
+By absorbing and quenching heat right beneath the arc, the water table limits heat-affected zone growth, suppresses warp on 0.5 mm stainless, and improves edge fidelity.

 You’ll also see lower dross because steam scrubs molten ejecta before it solidifies.

-- 1) Submerged cutting: Keep the sheet just below the surface to manage heat accumulation, reduce plume energy, and maintain dimensional stability without degrading arc integrity.
+- 1) Submerged cutting: Keep the sheet just below the surface to manage heat buildup, reduce plume energy, and maintain dimensional stability without degrading arc integrity.

 - 2) Pair with THC: Automatic Torch Height Control preserves standoff as sheet stresses relax, locking in kerf consistency and surface finish.